 f.
 Maternity leaves to be included in the overall experience of the woman employee.

 Page 5 of 7

 - IPC 375, 1860 – A man doing sexual intercourse without a woman’s will.
 No guideline as to prove a woman’s will here.
 She might have had consensual sex and still allege rape with a vindictive attitude.

-- IPC 376 – Marital rape to be punished for two years and / or a fine or both.
+- IPC 376 – Marital rape to be punished for two years and/or a fine or both.
 However, no definition or punishment for rape when women pressurizing men for sex in marital relations.
-No punishment for women raising complaint with malicious intentions.
+No punishment for women raising a complaint with malicious intentions.

-- 84th Constitutional Amendment (1998) – 1/3rd reservations in parliament and state legislature.
+- 84th Constitutional Amendment (1998) – 1/3rd reservations in parliament and the state legislature.

 - Protection of Women against sexual harassment bill 2010 (tabled in parliament) – Completely biased against Indian men.
 This kind of bill only portrays a picture of Indian corporate that sexual harassment is rampant in the industry whereas the reality is completely otherwise.

-Various welfare measures taken to empower Indian women
+Various welfare measures are taken to empower Indian women